andreasabel/inCode/entry/shuffling-things-up.md

 but can do it in *log(n)* time using [repeated squaring](https://en.wikipedia.org/wiki/Exponentiation_by_squaring).
 It's extremely efficient in a lot of circumstances (more on that later) --- more so than the naive compose-it-n-times implementation.
+This will definitely become useful in part 2, where we have to do 101741582076661 compositions.

 Our Gameplan
 ------------